 Attributes For Decoration View(of Kind: at:)

 These methods provide the fundamental layout information that the collection view needs to place contents on the screen.
-Of course, if your layout does not support supplementary or decoration views, do not implement the corresponding methods.
+If your layout doesn’t support supplementary or decoration views, don’t implement the corresponding methods.

 When the data in the collection view changes and items are to be inserted or deleted, the collection view asks its layout object to update the layout information.
 Specifically, any item that is moved, added, or deleted must have its layout information updated to reflect its new location.
 For moved items, the collection view uses the standard methods to retrieve the item’s updated layout attributes.
 For items being inserted or deleted, the collection view calls some different methods, which you should override to provide the appropriate layout information: